 Peter Emery is a cinematographer who works across feature documentary, commercial, drama and art projects.
 Features include Lost & Sound (Lindsey Dryden, 2012), Marley, 2nd unit (Kevin Macdonald, 2013) and the up coming film Albion.
 He has collaborated with artists including Kathleen Herbert, Lucy Cash and Daria Martin.

 Stefan Smith is a Composer, Sound Designer and Electronic Musician.
-For the past six years he has worked as principal Sound Designer/Composer on the Dau Project.
-His work has been included in the recent Philippe Parreno Anywhen in the Tate Modern Turbine Hall and in Celine fashion shows.
+He was the principal Sound Designer/Composer on the Dau cinematic cycle, including the acclaimed feature Dau: Natasha which premiered at Berlinale 2020.
+His work has been included in Philippe Parreno’s Anywhen in the Tate Modern Turbine Hall and Celine fashion shows.
 He recently released his debut LP on Sapiens records.

 Margaret Glover is an award-winning writer and producer whose credits as writer include Shadows in the Sun (2009), best original screenplay at Houston Worldfest, and as producer, Blackbird (2013), Michael Powell Award nominee and winner ‘Best of the Fest’ at Edinburgh International Film Festival.
 Margaret’s professional profile includes festival juries, masterclasses, development and script consultancies for UK and European producers, along with workshops for EU Media funded EKRAN, Gulbenkian Foundation Portugal and Royal Film Commission Jordan.